Law enforcement agency: Jurisdiction

-LEA jurisdictions for a country and its divisions can typically be at more than one level.
+LEA jurisdictions for a country and its divisions can be at more than one level.
+An LEA restricted to a jurisdiction is typically referred to as local police or territorial police.
 The United States has five basic tiers of law enforcement jurisdiction: federal, state, county, municipality, and special jurisdiction (tribal, airport, transit, railroad, etc.).
-Only the municipal, county, and state levels are involved in direct policing (i.e. uniformed officers with marked cars and regular patrols), and these can still depend on each agency's role and function.
-As an example for the American tiers, the Chicago Police Department has jurisdiction over Chicago, but not necessarily the rest of Cook County; while the Cook County Sheriff's Office has jurisdiction over Cook County, for the most part they patrol unincorporated area and operate Cook County Jail, and leave municipalities to municipal police departments; and the rest of Illinois, primarily its state highways, are under the jurisdiction of the Illinois State Police.
-All three technically have overlapping jurisdictions, and though their regular duties are fairly different and they typically avoid each other's responsible areas (the Cook County Sheriff's Office typically avoids patrolling Chicago unless it is for penal or court-related duties), they are still capable of assisting each other if necessary, usually in the form of higher-tier agencies assisting lower-tier agencies.

-A LEA which has a wide range of powers but whose ability is restricted geographically, typically to an area which is only part of a country, is typically referred to as local police or territorial police.
+Only the municipal, county, and state levels are involved in direct policing (i.e., uniformed officers with marked cars and regular patrols).
 In some countries, national or federal police also participate in direct policing, although their focus and responsibilities may vary.
-In Brazil, there are five federal police forces with national jurisdiction—the Federal Police of Brazil, the Federal Highway Police, the Federal Railroad Police, the Federal Penal Police, and the National Public Security Force—but the Highway Police, Railroad Police, and Penal Police are restricted to specific area jurisdictions (the Brazilian Highway System, railways, and prisons respectively) and do not investigate crimes, the Federal Police performs various police duties across the country and does investigate crimes, while the National Public Security Force is a rapid reaction force deployed to assist state authorities on request.
+In Brazil, there are five federal police forces with national jurisdiction—the Federal Police of Brazil, the Federal Highway Police, the Federal Railroad Police, the Federal Penal Police, and the National Public Security Force.
+The Highway Police, Railroad Police, and Penal Police are restricted to specific area jurisdictions (the Brazilian Highway System, railways, and prisons respectively), the Federal Police performs various police duties across the country and investigates crimes, and the National Public Security Force is a rapid reaction force deployed to assist state authorities on request.

+Some levels of jurisdictions may overlap, resulting in the differentiation of duties.
+As an example for the US tiers, the Chicago Police Department has jurisdiction over Chicago but not necessarily the rest of Cook County.
+While the Cook County Sheriff's Office has jurisdiction over Cook County, for the most part they patrol unincorporated areas and operate Cook County Jail, leaving municipalities to municipal police departments.
+The rest of Illinois, primarily its state highways, is under the jurisdiction of the Illinois State Police.
+Although they typically avoid each other's responsible areas, overlapping jurisdictions can assist each other if necessary, usually in the form of higher-tier agencies assisting lower-tier agencies.